-You can change pages in the score by clicking on the two buttons at the bottom of the interface or by using the left and right arrow keys.
+You can change pages in the score by clicking on the two "page +/-" buttons at the bottom of the algorithm interface or by using the left and right arrow keys on your computer keyboard.
 Alternatively, MIDI notes 0 and 1 on channel 13 (the first two green buttons-top left-on a faderfox FX3 MIDI controller) will perform page back/forward.

-As the performance is driven by a MIDI sequencer (see below), we can have the patch automatically turn pages for us by clicking the auto-page toggle.
+As the performance is driven by a MIDI sequencer (see below), we can have the patch automatically turn pages for us by clicking the auto-page toggle (which is on by default).
 Of course, each slight variation in algorithmic parameters will result in a different score.
 As it's not possible to know in advance how Lilypond will lay out the bars, in order for automatic page turns to happen, click the enter page turn bars and edit the bar number list to reflect the first bar number of each score page.